kusbakisiyt/kusbakisiyt/README.md

   ## Hello 👋

-  I’m **Kuş Bakışı**.
+  I'm **Kuş Bakışı**.
 I review games from an honest perspective, share my first impressions and real experiences, and look beyond what is popular to find great games that may have been overlooked.
 Alongside my YouTube videos, I share the game projects I explore and work on.

-  **Kuş Bakışı** means “bird’s-eye view” in Turkish.
+  **Kuş Bakışı** means "bird's-eye view" in Turkish.
 The name was inspired by the cockatiel that has been by my side since 2020, and by the idea of looking at games from a different angle.
 You can just call me **Birdman**.

   ## Spider-Man (2000) 🕸️